Direct Line Group

-Direct Line Insurance Group plc is a British insurance company based in the United Kingdom, formed in 2012 by the divestment of The Royal Bank of Scotland Group's (RBS) insurance division, through an initial public offering.
+Direct Line Insurance Group Ltd. is a British insurance company based in Bromley, England.
+It was formed in 2012 by the divestment of The Royal Bank of Scotland Group's (RBS) insurance division, through an initial public offering.
 The company owns a number of insurance subsidiaries, providing various insurance products, including Direct Line and Churchill Insurance, Darwin as well as the roadside assistance and vehicle recovery provider Green Flag.

 The group was listed on the London Stock Exchange until it was acquired by Aviva in July 2025.

 History

 The company was originally established in 1985 by Peter Wood and Martin Long, as the insurance division of The Royal Bank of Scotland Group (RBS).
 It was the first telephone only insurance company in the United Kingdom.
 In September 2012, the group's then chief executive, Paul Geddes, announced the business was "operating as a standalone insurance company", in advance of a future full divestment from the RBS Group.

 The company was the subject of an initial public offering (IPO) in October 2012.
 RBS sold a 30% share of the business in the IPO, and sold a further 17% in March 2013, reducing its holding in the business to 48.5%.
 RBS sold a further 20% in September 2013, and sold the remainder of its holding in February 2014.

 Direct Line sold its TRACKER Network UK telematics business to the private equity firm Lysanda in February 2014.
 In September 2014, it was announced that Mapfre would acquire the Italian and German businesses of Direct Line, for a sum of €550 million.
 The company also made a number of tough financial decisions in 2014, including abandoning some lines of business, making redundancies, and closing 14 of their 27 offices in the United Kingdom.

 In February 2019, Direct Line announced it would be appointing chief financial officer Penny James as the CEO.
 In January 2023, Jonathan Greenwood become acting chief executive after James agreed with the board to step down after two successive profit warnings and a dividend cancellation.